Thinkmill/manypkg/test-gatsby/docs/README.md

 ## Second plugin

 I want to make a second plugin called `gatsby-source-workspace-deep` (something like this, need another better word).
-This should wrap `gatsby-source-worskpace` and then use [onCreateNode](https://www.gatsbyjs.org/docs/node-apis/#onCreateNode) to modify the workspace schema to populate information from the package.json.
+This should wrap `gatsby-source-workspace` and then use [onCreateNode](https://www.gatsbyjs.org/docs/node-apis/#onCreateNode) to modify the workspace schema to populate information from the package.json.

 Bonus: It would be good to allow users to extend their own `package.json` fields easily, so we have a standard, but also add stuff you want.